binerogroup/documentation/_sources/networking/load-balancer/launching-a-loadbalancer/cloud-management-portal.rst.txt

     the name with something that's relevant for you).
 Optionally provide a description.

-  - Leave the IP field empty as an IP will be allocated automatically.
+  - Leave the IP field empty, as an IP is automatically allocated.

   - Select the :doc:`availability zone </networking/regions-and-availability-zones>`
     or leave empty to use the default europe-se-1a.